 - Preheat your oven to 350 degrees and spray an 9x13 casserole dish lightly with nonstick spray.

-- Slice the sliders and serve!
+- Slice into individual sliders and serve warm.

 Notes